What is ACT-SO?

 Each year high school students from Memphis area public, private, and parochial schools compete in the broad categories of Science, Humanities, Visual Arts, Performing Arts, Filmmaking/Video and Business.
-Local winners are honored with Olympic like medals and the first place winners receive and all expense paid trip to the National ACT-SO competition for five days in a major U.S. city.
+Local winners are honored with Olympic like medals and the first place winners receive are invited to the National ACT-SO competition for five days in a major U.S. city.
 Competitors are mentored and groomed by professionals in their respective fields to ensure that they can submit their best possible entry.

 Students may compete in up to three sub-categories including Entrepreneurship, Original Essay, Playwriting, Poetry, Dance, Dramatics, Oratory, Music Composition, Instrumental Music/Contemporary and Classical, Vocal Music/Contemporary and Classical, Biology/Microbiology, Chemistry/Biochemistry, computer Science, Earth & space Sciences, Engineering, Mathematics, Medicine & Health, Physics, Architecture, Drawing, Filmmaking/Video, Painting, Photography, Sculpture.